Tim Sheldon: Career

 Following a decade of work in economic development for Native American tribes, Sheldon began a new career as executive director of the non-profit Mason County Economic Development Council, a post he held for 18 years.

 First elected to the Washington House of Representatives for a term beginning in 1991, Sheldon served three terms there before being elected to the State Senate in 1997, defeating incumbent appointed Democrat Lena Swanson.
-Currently in his fifth four-year Senate term, Sheldon is vice chair of the Energy Environment & Telecommunications Committee, and sits on the Rules and Transportation committees.
+During his tenure, Sheldon served as vice chair of the Energy Environment & Telecommunications Committee, and sat on the Rules and Transportation committees.

 Sheldon was an opponent of state funding for the Mariners and Seahawks sports stadiums, calling the proposed legislation "corporate welfare."
 He also voted against budgets when his party supported them.
 He voted for Republican George W. Bush in 2004 and then Democrat Barack Obama in 2008.
 He was one of three Democratic state senators to vote against the gay-marriage bill.
 He later expressed regret over the vote and his opposition to LGBTQ rights, saying in a 2022 interview announcing his retirement that he had "tried to make up for it" with his votes in later years.

 After the 2012 state legislature elections, he and Senator Rodney Tom joined the Republicans in a "Majority Coalition Caucus," resulting in a power sharing agreement, effectively giving the two Democrats control of the state senate along with 23 Republicans.
 The Caucus chaired the most powerful committees (such as ways and means, commerce and labor, and K-12 education, among others) for the 2013-14 session, and a few committees, such as transportation were claimed as "bi-partisan", co-chaired with the Democratic Caucus.
 Sheldon subsequently became president pro tempore of the Senate, elected by both Democrats and Republicans.
 He lost this position in 2015 when Democrats withdrew support in favor of Republican Pam Roach.
 After Roach won a seat on the Pierce County Council in the 2016 election, Tim Sheldon, once again, became president pro tempore of the Washington State Senate.
 Due to the special election held in November 2017, the Senate returned to a Democratic 25–24 majority.
 Sheldon once again lost his position as President Pro Tempore.
 Democrat Karen Keiser now occupied the position.

 The Majority Caucus was subsequently dissolved and replaced by a normal Republican Caucus, which Sheldon, while retaining his Democratic party registration, joined.
 In March 2022, Sheldon announced that he would not run for reelection.
+He left office in 2023.